Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 This meal plan is designed to help you get started with 16:8 intermittent fasting.
 It includes a variety of nutrient-dense foods that will give you the energy you need to get through your day.

-During your 8 hours window, you should at least have 2 meals, and you can also have snacks in between if you’re feeling hungry.
+During your 8-hour window, you should eat at least 2 meals and you can also enjoy snacks in between if you feel hungry.
 Make sure to drink plenty of water throughout the day.

 Day 1